Bernstein-Sato polynomials of hyperplane arrangements

-This can be shown by counting the number of projective lines in $Z$ containing three triple points of $Z$ and looking at the lines in $Z$ passing through two triple points of $Z$.
+\ms This can be shown by counting the number of projective lines in $Z$ containing three triple points of $Z$ and looking at the lines in $Z$ passing through two triple points of $Z$.
 We can take $I^c$ corresponding to $\{xy=0\}$.
-Then the assertion follows from (4.2), (4.5), (4.7) and (4.8).
-Here $c=1$ in (4.5) and $12/7\in R_f$ for the last family, but $c=0$ and $12/7\notin R_f$ otherwise.
-This completes the proof of (4.11).
+Then, for (4.12.5), we have $c=0$ and $12/7\notin R_f$, that is, $r_{\!f}=2d-3$, by Proposition~(4.8).
+For (4.12.6), however, we have $c=1$ in Proposition~(4.7), and hence $12/7\in R_f$, that is, $r_{\!f}=2d-2$, by Propositions~(4.4), (4.7), and Theorem~(4.2)(g), since the last condition of Proposition~(4.7) is satisfied in this case.
+This finishes the proof of Theorem~(4.12). \ms\nin {\bf Examples~4.13.} (i) In the notation of (2.1), let $n=3$, $d=6$, and